pdhoopr/gps-to-gpx/README.md

 # GPS to GPX

-A simple tool for converting an array of GPS points to GPX.
+A simple tool that uses GPS waypoint data to generate GPX.

-This is a fairly minimal library that formats GPS waypoint data from an activity (a run, bike ride, hike, etc.) as GPX.
+This is a minimal JavaScript library that formats GPS waypoint data from an activity (a run, bike ride, hike, etc.) as GPX.
 Although the use cases are a bit limited, it can be helpful in specific situations.

 [![Build Status](https://img.shields.io/travis/impatrickhooper/gps-to-gpx/master.svg?style=flat-square)](https://travis-ci.org/impatrickhooper/gps-to-gpx)
 [![Code Coverage](https://img.shields.io/codecov/c/github/impatrickhooper/gps-to-gpx/master.svg?style=flat-square)](https://codecov.io/gh/impatrickhooper/gps-to-gpx)